BigDaddyT1/Engineering_4_Notebook/README.md

 Your readme will have various images and gifs on it.
 Upload a test image and test gif to make sure you've got the process figured out.
 Pick whatever image and if you want!

+## Launch Pad 1

+Countdown from 10 seconds down to Liftoff (at 0 seconds).
+That countdown must be printed to the serial monitor and say liftoff.

+### Part Link

+### Part Image

+Take a nice screenshot of your Onshape document.

+### Reflection

+What went wrong / was challenging, how'd you figure it out, and what did you learn from that experience?
+Your goal for the reflection is to pass on knowledge that will make this assignment better or easier for the next person.
+Think about your audience for this one, which may be "future you" (when you realize you need some of this code in three months), me, or your college admission committee!

+&nbsp;

+## Media Test

+Your readme will have various images and gifs on it.
+Upload a test image and test gif to make sure you've got the process figured out.
+Pick whatever image and if you want!

 ## Launch Pad Part 2
 ### Assignment Description
 The assignment is to create code to countdown from 10 to 1 and at 0 print "liftoff".
 In addition to using a breadboard, 2 LED lights one red and one green, 2 resistors to create the countdown. counting down from 10-1 with the red light and "liftoff green.